atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 This guide describes how to provision the cloud environment infrastructure and install Atlassian Data Center products in a Kubernetes cluster running on AWS.

 !!! info "Supported Atlassian Data Center products"
     Currently, only Bamboo Data Center is supported.
-We are planning to to add support for more Data Center products in the future.
+We are planning to add support for more Data Center products in the future.

 ## 1. Set up AWS security credentials